 Focused on family engagement, the Black Parent Initiative works to assist families in gaining financial, educational, and spiritual success.
 The aim of BPI is to assist low and middle-income families in support of Black youth in the community.
 Through programs such as parent coaching, training, and education, BPI helps families remain together and work through challenges they are facing, assisting them in building a stable home life.

 Mia Charnelle is a wardrobe stylist and creative director who uses photography and fashion as a lens to examine gender and Blackness.
-They have a main Instagram account under @miacharnelle and a photojournal under @mxchrnll.
+Their Instagram account, @miacharnelle , is home to a collection of both film and digital photography.

 London native and textile artist Tricia Langman works out of her Northwest Portland studio designing beautiful textiles with the Batik technique, which hails from Indonesia.
 Langman’s work, inspired by African prints and patterns, is used in pieces from companies including Ralph Lauren, Pendleton, Gap, and more.
 In addition to her work in design, she serves as an instructor at the Portland Fashion Institute and cofounded the international textile print design studio Spoogi.